batyousef/PostfixInfix/README.txt

 Options:
 -q          suppress normal output
 -h          display this help message
+-o		overwrites the original input file with output of conversion

 Functions:
 1		Infix to Postfix Conversion
 2		Postfix to Infix Conversion